 If you want a dog that’s lively, friendly and has plenty of energy, the American Water Spaniel could be the perfect dog for you.

 |Blue Picardy Spaniel|

-With a thick, flat coat that may be slightly wavy, the coat colour is mainly speckled black-grey giving it a bluish hue.
+The Blue Picardy has a thick, flat coat that may be slightly wavy.
+It’s distinctive colour of speckled black-grey gives it a bluish hue.

 Gentle, friendly and obedient the Blue Picardy Spaniel thrives in an active home and is good with children.
 Like most Spaniels, the Blue Picardy had boundless energy and can become destructive if they haven’t got a way of burning it off.

-Versatile and quiet the Blue Picardy thrives on human companionship and is not a dog that likes to be left alone.
+Versatile and quiet the Blue Picardy thrives on human companionship.
 The ideal environment will enable this smart, sociable and affectionate dog to shine.

 The Boykin has a flat or wavy coat that is chocolate brown with a dense underlayer that protects from the elements.
 Low maintenance a weekly brushing and occasional bath is all that’s required to keep the Boykin coat in good shape.

 Excellent family dogs, the Boykin is easy to train, biddable and eager to please.
 However, they have lots of energy and stamina so need an active home to keep them happy.
 Adaptable and sociable, they are never the less a dog, that loves to work.

 Social, good-natured and alert, the Brittany is a Spaniel that is busy, busy, busy.
 Their irrepressible enthusiasm for life makes them an attractive member of the family and a capable working dog.